MorphometricsGroup/EasyDCP/docs/2_EasyDCP_Analysis.md

   import easydcp as dcp
   ```

+- Parameters of note:

+  - `percentile` located in `base.py, def get_percentile_height():`
+    - default `98`.
+This value may be adjusted depending on the quality of the point cloud.
   - Default `eps_points = 10`.
 Higher value may be used if segmentation fails, such as one plant being wrongly divided in two segments.
 Recommend trying 13.
 Higher `eps_points` value may dramatically increase CPU processing time.

 **Execute your.py file using python , using 3Dphenotyping root folder as working directory:**